- Energy-efficient living

 All motor vehicles have a significant effect on our environment—they use fuel mainly from non-renewable resources and add to greenhouse gas emissions, air and noise pollution.
 In fact motor vehicles remain a major cause of air pollution in urban Australia.
+Transport accounts for 16% of Australia's greenhouse gas emissions, and light vehicles alone account for 10%.
 Even water quality is affected as oily run-off and particles from roads are washed into stormwater drains ending up in our waterways and oceans.
 A small amount of oil can contaminate waterways and smother plants and animals—one litre of oil is enough to pollute one million litres of water.

 The manufacture and maintenance of motor vehicles also impacts the environment by using non-renewable resources like metals, plastics, petroleum and other fossil fuels.

 If you're looking for ways to minimise your impact and costs here is some information which could help.